Lindsey Graham: Niger

-In October 2017, in the wake of the Tongo Tongo ambush, which killed four U.S. soldiers, Graham said, "I didn't know there was a thousand troops in Niger."
-A few days later, he called for an expanded role of the U.S. military in Niger: "You're going to see more actions in Africa, not less; you're going to see more aggression by the United States toward our enemies, not less; you're going to have decisions being made not in the White House but out in the field."
+In October 2017, in the wake of the Tongo Tongo ambush, which killed four United States soldiers, Graham said, "I didn't know there was a thousand troops in Niger."
+A few days later, he called for an expanded role of the United States military in Niger: "You're going to see more actions in Africa, not less; you're going to see more aggression by the United States toward our enemies, not less; you're going to have decisions being made not in the White House but out in the field."

 Syria

-In July 2018, Graham and Senator Jeanne Shaheen visited Manbij in Syria and met the Manbij Military Council, which led an offensive to liberate the city from ISIS in 2016 with help from the US-led coalition.
+In July 2018, Graham and Senator Jeanne Shaheen visited Manbij in Syria and met the Manbij Military Council, which led an offensive to liberate the city from ISIS in 2016 with help from the United States-led coalition.

+In January 2026, just months after the Caesar Act had been revoked, Graham repeatedly vowed to introduce the Save the Kurds Act and reimpose "crippling sanctions" on the Syrian transitional government and its allies after its offensive against Kurdish areas in Rojava, in order to "prevent a bloodbath [...] against [the United States'] Kurdish allies".
+In July 2026, Graham met with Syrian president Ahmed al-Sharaa, supporting him for his role in curbing Iranian influence in his country and urging more positive reassessments of Syria.

 Saudi Arabia

 In March 2015, Graham supported the Saudi Arabian-led intervention in Yemen, saying, "We want to have a relationship with Saudi Arabia.
 They're a strategic partner.
 They're a mortal enemy of the Iranians."
-In June 2019, he was one of seven Republicans to vote to block Trump's Saudi arms deal providing weapons to Saudi Arabia, United Arab Emirates and Jordan, and one of five Republicans to vote against an additional 20 arms sales.
+In June 2019, he was one of seven Republicans to vote to block Trump's Saudi arms deal providing weapons to Saudi Arabia, the United Arab Emirates and Jordan, and one of five Republicans to vote against an additional 20 arms sales.
 In late 2019, Graham took a warmer approach toward Saudi Arabia.
 He praised the Trump administration for sending thousands of additional troops to Saudi Arabia to counter Iran's threat.
 He also praised Saudi Arabia for opening its airspace to Israeli flights.